How to: Read an EOB.

 Provider: Provider(s) who billed for the service

-Other insurance paid: Amount paid by other insurance plans
+Other coverage paid: Amount paid by other carrier

-Non-covered: The charge for a service/expense you/your dependent don’t have coverage for under the Surest health plan
+Plan does not cover: The charge for a service/expense you don’t have coverage for under your Surest plan

 Can I stop getting paper statements?